DavidVujic/my-emacs-config/README.md

 ### cider
 Provides a Clojure interactive development environment for Emacs, built on top of nREPL.

+### clj-refactor
+Provides refactoring support for Clojure projects.
+It complements the refactoring functionality you'd find in clojure-mode and CIDER.

 ### clojure-mode
 Provides font-lock, indentation, navigation and basic refactoring for the Clojure programming language (http://clojure.org).